-The Eagle The official bird of the Fraternity is the eagle.
+The EagleThe official bird of the Fraternity is the eagle.

-truth and integrity, and for benevolence toward all men.
+would stand for the light of education and understanding, for truth and integrity, and for benevolence toward all men.
 As Apollo showed the ancient Greeks the way of the divine will and how to make peace with the gods, he today provides for members of Tau Kappa Epsilon a superior example of sterling character and staunch uprightness.